doomhz/node-lambda-req/README.md

 A collection of tools to handle **ApiGateway requests** and **direct function invocation calls** on AWS Lambda.
-It can be used as a stand-alone lib in a Lambda function or plugged-in to **Apex** or any other serverless framework on NodeJS.
+Use it as a stand-alone lib in a Lambda function or plugged-in to **Apex** or any other serverless framework on NodeJS.
 I'd recommend deploying and managing your Lambda functions with **Apex and LambdaReq** since they play nicely together.